Button Text

 PROJECT DETAILS

-Performance by Maria Kulikovska in collaboration with Mila Dolman during the Krasnoyarsk Biennale.
+Performance by Maria Kulikovska in collaboration with Mila Dolman during the krasnoyarsk Biennale.

 Story

-«Patience?» was held by Maria Kulikovska in collaboration with Russian-British artist Mila Dolman.
-Since the illegal occupation and annexation of Crimean Peninsula by Russian Federation in 2014, both artists worked with the common themes and in their collaborations they were reflecting about the similarity and difference of the countries and cultures, about the roles and conflict.
+«Patience?» was held by Maria Kulikovska in collaboration with russian-British artist Mila Dolman.
+Since the illegal occupation and annexation of Crimean Peninsula by russian federation in 2014, both artists worked with the common themes and in their collaborations they were reflecting about the similarity and difference of the countries and cultures, about the roles and conflict.

 In September 2015, the Krasnoyarsk Biennale took place, within which Maria Kulikovska together with Mila Dolman created their common performance - «Patience?».
 Using Ukrainian traditional whitework embroidery, Mila embroidered the word «Patience» and Maria – a question mark – «?».